justdie386/luaohook/README.md

-If you are getting weird errors about some uiohook functions stuff. make sure the compiler can find the uiohook.h from the libuiohook/include folder if its just not working, edit the .c file and change this line `#include <uiohook.h>` to `#include "uiohook.h"` then copy the uiohook.h file from the libuiohook/include folder to the luaohook directory.
-Recompile with the previous commands and it should be fixed.
+If you are getting weird errors about some uiohook functions stuff. make sure the compiler can find the uiohook.h from the libuiohook/include folder

-If you get errors about missing files, or incorrect name, but i don't specificacly mention them, pleacse just try to fix it yourself, its not because i sacid those instructions were right thact there won't be any mistakes here and there.
+If you get errors about missing files, or incorrect name, but i don't specificacly mention them, pleacse just try to fix it yourself, its not because i said those instructions were right that there won't be any mistakes here and there.

+**PERMANENT INSTALL**
+if you want to get rid of the libuiohook folder, please copy the uiohook.h file from libuiohook/include/libuiohook to /usr/include on linux and /usr/local/include on macos, good luck on windows, i have no clue i and i don't wanna deal with it, but if you get it working, please let me know.